 3.2.2 Simple example of a syntactic proposal

-Consider an imaginary proposal optional let to int for declaring numerical literal variables.
+Consider an imaginary proposal declare numerical literal.
 This proposal describes adding an optional keyword for declaring numerical variables if the expression of the declaration is a numerical literal.

 This proposal will look something like this: